 Prepare the sage oil:

 - As the potatoes simmer, prepare the sage oil.
 Pour the extra virgin olive oil into a small saucepan and turn the heat to medium.
 Once the oil is hot, add the sage.
 The oil should bubble as soon as the sage is added.
 Next, turn the heat to low and allow the oil and sage to bubble lightly over low heat until fragrant, about 2 minutes more.
 Be careful not to burn the sage!

 - Turn off the heat and a sprinkle of salt.
 Set aside.

-- Once the potatoes are fork-tender, turn off the heat.
+- Once the potatoes are fork-tender, stir in the cream and simmer for 5 minutes more.
+Turn off the heat.
 Spoon the soup into bowls and garnish with reserved fennel fronds.
 Drizzle the sage oil on top.
 Enjoy!